 The remaining four stories will be one of the deepest commercial basements in Europe —at 30 meters deep—comprised of a ballroom, leisure facilities, two Odeon Luxe cinemas, spa, and state-of-the-art conference facilities.
 The entire structure sits on a series of 20-meter-long, single-cast steel trusses each weighing 55 tons.

 To stay sympathetic to the surrounding historic buildings—such as the Gregorian Westminster Reference Library—the façade was developed to project a bold language while using traditional materials.
 Glass and white granite are fashioned in a contemporary way at the ground while Portuguese stone, blue faience, and bronze fins form the middle of the building.
 Geometric faience tiles and bronze fins articulate the tower form while more transparent materials are used for the roof.

 Both passive and active measures were applied to improve energy efficiency and reduce carbon emissions by over 30 percent.
 This includes a high-performance building fabric and façade optimization, mixed mode ventilation, integrated photovoltaic, high-efficiency adiabatic coolers, and extensive use of LED lighting and digital controls.
 Most of the central plant is located in the basement level while other services, such as air intake and lighting, will be installed along the mezzanine level.
-The team hopes to achieve a BREAM Excellence Award.
+The team hopes to achieve a BREEAM Excellence Award.

 It is estimated that once the structure is complete in 2020, it will create 500 jobs.